-Figure 6: Number of correct lineage calls on samples with varying number and length of reads.
+Figure A4: Number of correct lineage calls on samples with varying number and length of reads.
 The x-axis shows the length of the reads in the simulated samples; the y-axis shows the length of the reads in the simulated samples.
 The columns show the different processing states of the simulated samples across the workflow.
 The numbers in the boxes and their colors correspond to the correct lineage calls of the respective tools.

-Kallisto could identify the correct lineage based on the preprocessed reads in most cases, even for samples with a low read count and length.
-For lineage calls that are conducted with Pangolin, greater sequencing effort must be made, as sufficient data must be available for good-quality assembly.
+As can be seen in Figure A4.1, Kallisto could identify the correct lineage based on the preprocessed reads in most cases, even for samples with a low read count and length.
+For lineage calls that are conducted with Pangolin (Figure A4.2-4), greater sequencing effort must be made, as sufficient data must be available for good-quality assembly.
 It is also apparent that scaffolding after assembly is beneficial for lineage calling, as more samples could be correctly called with lower read counts and lengths.
-Furthermore, polishing of the scaffolded sequences did not affect the determination of lineage.
+Furthermore, polishing of the scaffolded sequences did not affect the determination of lineage (Figure A4.3+4).
 Last, lineage calling on the pseudoassembled sequences required even more data than lineage calling on the assembly.
 As these results derive from artificially generated reads, the outcome could differ with the use of real data, as those can be more complex.
 The variant calls need a certain probability, which cannot be determined accurately with insufficient coverage of the respective base.
 These "weakly" represented variants are evaluated with a nonsignificant variant allele frequency and therefore are not used for constructing the reference-guided pseudoassembly.
 Moreover, the reference-guided pseudoassembly requires 10x coverage (this factor can be changed in the configuration file).

-The data presented in Figure 5 can be used to allocate the limited sequencing budget of the Illumina instruments and thus help determine the potential number of samples per sequencing run.
-For example, if 90% of the reads per sample are SARS-CoV-2 related and 2% are duplicates, more than 9,000 to 16,000 samples could be sequenced on a MiSeq instrument depending on the chosen reagent kit.
-However, the theoretical number of samples that can be multiplexed is limited by index availability.
-Thus, Illumina devices can be fully loaded when analyzing the resulting data with UnCoVar.
+Based on this result, we would recommend a minimum sequencing depth of 3000 reads per sample with a read length of 100 bp, 700 to 1000 reads with a read length of 150 bp and 500 reads if you use a read length of 250 bp, to obtain a correct lineage identification based on assembled genomes.
+However, if that sequencing depth is not achieved, Kallisto can provide an adequate fallback, with as little as 100 reads.

 Appendix 7: Other Pipelines